The following is an excerpt from

 But women shall be preserved through the bearing of children if they continue in faith and love and sanctity with self-restraint.
-(1 Timothy 2:15)
+(2:15)

 Paul teaches here that although a woman precipitated the Fall and women bear that responsibility, yet they may be preserved from that stigma through childbearing.
 The rescue, the delivery, the freeing of women from the stigma of having led the race into sin happens when they bring up a righteous seed.
 What a perfect counter!
 Women are far from being second-class citizens because they have the primary responsibility for rearing godly children.
 Mothers spend far more time with their children than do their fathers, and thus have the greater influence.
 Fathers cannot know the intimate relationship with their children that their mother establishes from pregnancy, birth, infancy, and early childhood.
 Paul’s point is that while a woman may have led the race into sin, women have the privilege of leading the race out of sin to godliness.
 That does not mean that God wants all women to bear children; some He doesn’t even want married (1 Cor.
 7:25–40).
 Paul speaks in general terms.
 The pain associated with childbirth was the punishment for the woman’s sin (Gen. 3:16), but the joy and privilege of child rearing delivers women from the stigma of that sin.

 In this passage we see how God has perfectly balanced the roles of the sexes.
+(For a complete discussion of the design of God for men and women in the church, see my book Different by Design [Wheaton, Ill.: Victor, 1994].)
 Men are to be the leaders in the church and the family.
 Women are kept from any accusation of inferiority through the godly influence they have in the lives of their precious children.
 For the church to depart from this divine order is to perpetuate the disaster of the Fall.